 In waiting rooms in high TB prevalence settings, patients with cough should be quickly identified.

 These patients should be promptly isolated and referred/transferred to a unit or facility where TB can be diagnosed and treated.

-14.2.6 Early diagnosis
+14.2.6 Early diagnosis and treatment of tuberculosis

-Patients with PTB are no longer considered as infectious after 2 weeks of effective treatment.
+Patients with PTB are no longer considered as infectious after 2 weeks of effective treatment [1], [2].

 Therefore, it is essential to promptly:

 - Screen patients at risk of TB (Chapter 6).

 - Diagnose TB using rapid diagnostic tests (Appendix 5).

-- Start effective treatment.
+- · Start effective treatment.